the-trail-blazer/the-trail-blazer.github.io/README.md

 * [Khizar Saleem](https://github.com/khizar-saleem)

 ## Introduction
+For our Captsone Group project we decided to create a trail tracking app for Albuquerque, NM.
+This native Android application will populate local trails based upon your location.
+Record your trails and/or walking paths.

 ## Description
 As a group we decided to build a trail app called Trail Blazer that helps users